HPSCIL/cuFSDAF/README.md

 References
 ========
-+ Zhu, X., E. H. Helmer, F. Gao, D. Liu, J. Chen, and M. A. Lefsky, 2016, A flexible spatiotemporal method for fusing satellite images with different resolutions: Remote Sensing of Environment, v.
-172, p.
-165-177.
++ Zhu, X. et al., 2016.
+A flexible spatiotemporal method for fusing satellite images with different resolutions.
+Remote Sensing of Environment, 172: 165-177.

 To Cite cuFSDAF in Publications
 ========